Tilings and traces: Introduction

-If, in addition, $d\lambda_j^+> (d-1)\lambda_1^+$, then $\tau_i' = \Upsilon_x^*\tau_i$ is a trace and
+If, in addition, $d\lambda_j^+> (d-1)\lambda_1^+$, then $\tau_j' = \Upsilon_x^*\tau_j$ is a trace and

-\end{theorem} These estimates give rates of convergence for the integrated density of states (known as the Shubin-Bellissard formula) for random Schr\"odinger operators, generalizing the results of \cite{ST:traces}.
-Let me point out that this statement has no immediate relation to any statement about gap labelling.
+\end{theorem} \begin{remark} Some remarks: \begin{enumerate} \item These estimates give rates of convergence for the integrated density of states in (\ref{eqn:shubin}) for random Schr\"odinger operators as explained in the paragraphs following (\ref{eqn:shubin}).
+For example, if under the hypotheses of the theorem the top two Lyapunov exponents satisfy $\lambda^+_2>(d-1)\lambda_1^+/d$, then for any $\varepsilon>0$,

+for some $C_\varepsilon>0$ and all $T>1$. \item Just like many of the traces on $LF(\mathcal{B}^+_x)$, a dense subalgebra of the C$^*$-algebra $AF(\mathcal{B}_x^+)$, do not extend to the full C$^*$-algebra, the auxiliary traces which describe the error rates in the convergence of the integrated density of states \emph{do not extend to traces on any C$^*$-algebra}.
+Thus what is important here is not the C$^*$-algebra of Schr\"odinger operators but a dense $*$-subalgebra consisting of ``smooth'' operators, which in this case is $\mathcal{LA}_x^{fin}$. \item This statement has no immediate relation to any statement about gap labelling (see \cite{kellendonk:gap} for background). \item It is unclear to me what physical interpretations the traces $\tau_i'$ in Theorem \ref{thm:opDevs} have. \end{enumerate} \end{remark}